ruby-processing/JRubyArt/README.md

 ### Requirements

-Java runtime, and ruby (can be MRI ruby), curl (to download jruby-complete and examples, although there is a  workaround).
+Java runtime 7+, and ruby (can be MRI ruby), curl (to download jruby-complete and examples, although there is a  workaround).
+NB: it is not necessary to install vanilla [processing][] with this implementation, core jars are included in the gem.

 ### Getting Started